-Mitsubishi Electric Cooling and Heating offers consumers whole home comfort while going easy on the environment.
+Mitsubishi Electric US Heating & Cooling Division offers consumers whole-home comfort while going easy on the environment.

-Our outdoor and indoor units are more energy efficient than traditional HVAC systems, and use up to 40% less energy than window air-conditioners.
+Our outdoor and indoor units are more energy efficient than traditional HVAC systems and use up to 40 percent less energy than window air-conditioners.

 Ductless cooling and heating technology conserves energy that would otherwise be used to compensate for conditioned air leaks from ductwork.
 According to the U.S. Department of Energy, “duct losses can account for more than 30% of energy consumption for space conditioning.”